-The general reserve records amounts set aside from retained earnings to help ensure certain levels of equity are maintained to meet funding requirements.
+The general reserve records amounts set aside from retained earnings.
 All retained earnings at 31 December are transferred to the general reserve.

 Hedge reserve

 The hedge reserve records movements in the fair value of derivatives.
 Amounts in the reserve are reclassified to the statement of profit or loss and other comprehensive income during the periods that the hedged forecast cash flows affect profit or loss.